Warning lights can be scary when you are driving and you can’t immediately figure out what is wrong with your car.

 Now that we know how airbags operate, it is time to learn how to disable a faulty airbag light.
 Airbags have sensors and a signal module that are used for deployment in the case of an accident.
 With time, the airbag sensor and module will stop functioning well due to wear.

 In the passenger seat is an occupancy sensor that sends signals concerning the passenger weight and prevents unnecessary deployment when you are carrying stuff on the seat.

 Some cars have a “passenger seat Airbag on/off button.”
-This is the first airbag light you should check when you want to remove airbag light without a scanner.
+This is the first airbag light you should check when you want to remove the airbag light without a scanner.
 If the light is functioning well, it should turn on when someone occupies the passenger seat.

 You will need to be extremely careful when working with the airbag connections.
-One wrong turn could cause the airbag to blow up on your face.
+One wrong turn could cause the airbag to blow up in your face.
 The benefit of using a plug and play kit is that you do not need to disconnect the yellow connectors underneath the seat.

 The wires simply bypass the module in the car.
 Alternatively, you can use a universal kit but, you will need to split the wires – something that is hard if you are not an electrician.